recallfx/generic_fan_coil_thermostat/README.md

-# Generic Fan Coil Thermostat Component
+# Generic Fan Coil Thermostat

-This custom component creates a climate entity that behaves like a thermostat for controlling both heating and cooling with fan speed control.
-It automatically adjusts the fan speed based on the temperature difference between the current room temperature and the target temperature.
+A Home Assistant integration that turns a fan and temperature sensor into a smart climate control system.
+The fan speed adjusts automatically based on how far the room temperature is from your target, and you can wire in switches to control heating or cooling equipment.

-## Features
+## What it does

-- Works as a standard Home Assistant climate entity
-- Automatically controls fan speed based on temperature difference
-- Controls additional switches when heating or cooling is needed (e.g., heat exchangers, pumps, heating elements)
-- Supports both automatic and manual fan speed control
-- Supports heating, cooling, or both modes depending on configured switches
-- Configurable through the UI
-- Works with any fan entity that supports preset modes
+This creates a standard climate entity (thermostat) that controls an existing fan entity.
+When the room gets too warm or too cold, it ramps the fan speed up or down to compensate.
+If you connect switches for heating or cooling equipment (like a boiler relay or heat exchanger), it'll turn those on when needed.

+The automatic fan speed control is the main feature—it looks at the temperature gap and picks low, medium, or high speed accordingly.
+You can also override this and lock the fan to a specific speed if you want.

 ## Installation

+### HACS (recommended)

+1. Add this repository as a custom repository in HACS
+2. Search for "Generic Fan Coil Thermostat" and install it
+3. Restart Home Assistant

+### Manual

-1. Place the `generic_fan_coil_thermostat` folder in your `custom_components` directory
+1. Copy the `custom_components/generic_fan_coil_thermostat` folder into your `config/custom_components` directory
 2. Restart Home Assistant
-3. Go to **Settings** > **Devices & Services** > **+ Add Integration**
-4. Search for "Generic Fan Coil Thermostat" and add it
-5. Follow the configuration wizard to set up your thermostat

-## Configuration

-During setup, you'll need to provide:

-- Temperature sensor entity to use for monitoring room temperature
-- Fan entity to control (must support preset modes: low, medium, high)
-- Optional cooling switches (e.g., heat exchanger switches, pump controls) - these will be turned on when cooling is active
-- Optional heating switches (e.g., heating elements, boiler controls) - these will be turned on when heating is active
-- Optional temperature settings (min, max, default target, step size)

-**Note:** The thermostat will only show heating and/or cooling modes if the corresponding switches are configured.
-If no switches are configured, both heating and cooling modes will be available for fan-only operation.

-## Usage

-Once installed, the Generic Fan Coil Thermostat will appear as a climate entity that you can add to your dashboards using any of the standard climate cards.

-- Set the target temperature like any other thermostat
-- Switch between "Off", "Heat", and "Cool" modes (available modes depend on configured switches)
-- Select fan mode: auto, off, low, medium, or high
-  - In "auto" mode, the fan speed is controlled automatically based on temperature difference
-  - In manual modes (off, low, medium, high), the fan stays at the selected speed regardless of temperature
-  - When thermostat mode is "Off", switches are turned off but fan remains in its current state if manually controlled
-- Heating and cooling switches are controlled automatically based on demand, regardless of fan mode

-## Fan Speed Control Logic

-### Cooling Mode
-- Temperature difference < 0.5°C: Fan OFF, Cooling switches OFF
-- Temperature difference 0.5-1.5°C: Fan LOW, Cooling switches ON
-- Temperature difference 1.5-2.5°C: Fan MEDIUM, Cooling switches ON
-- Temperature difference > 2.5°C: Fan HIGH, Cooling switches ON

-### Heating Mode
-- Temperature difference < -0.5°C: Fan OFF, Heating switches OFF
-- Temperature difference -0.5°C to -1.5°C: Fan LOW, Heating switches ON
-- Temperature difference -1.5°C to -2.5°C: Fan MEDIUM, Heating switches ON
-- Temperature difference < -2.5°C: Fan HIGH, Heating switches ON

-*Temperature difference = Current Temperature - Target Temperature*

-## Example Use Cases

-### For Cooling Switches
-- Heat exchanger controls for water cooling systems
-- Water pumps for cooling circuits
-- Valve actuators for cooling water flow
-- Additional cooling equipment like chillers
-- Any switch that needs to be active during cooling operation

-### For Heating Switches
-- Heating elements or electric heaters
-- Boiler or heating system controls
-- Water pumps for heating circuits
-- Valve actuators for heating water flow
-- Underfloor heating controls
-- Any switch that needs to be active during heating operation
+### Setup

+1. Go to **Settings** → **Devices & Services** → **Add Integration**
+2. Search for "Generic Fan Coil Thermostat"
+3. Pick your temperature sensor and fan entity
+4. (Optional) Add switches for cooling or heating equipment
+5. (Optional) Adjust temperature limits and defaults

+The integration only shows heating/cooling modes if you've configured the corresponding switches.
+Without any switches, both modes are available for fan-only operation.

+## How to use it

+The thermostat shows up as a climate entity.
+Add it to your dashboard with a thermostat card, just like any other climate device.

+**Modes:**
+- **Off** — Everything stops (fan and switches turn off)
+- **Cool** — Keeps temperature at or below target (requires cooling switches, or works fan-only)
+- **Heat** — Keeps temperature at or above target (requires heating switches, or works fan-only)

+**Fan control:**
+- **Auto** — Fan speed adjusts based on temperature difference (recommended)
+- **Low/Medium/High** — Fan runs at fixed speed regardless of temperature
+- **Off** — Fan stays off even if heating/cooling is active

+The switches turn on and off automatically based on whether heating or cooling is needed, independent of fan mode.

+## Fan speed thresholds

+When in auto mode, the fan speed responds to how far off the temperature is:

+**Cooling** (room too warm):
+- Less than 0.5°C over target: fan off, cooling switches off
+- 0.5°C to 1.5°C over: fan low, cooling switches on
+- 1.5°C to 2.5°C over: fan medium, cooling switches on
+- More than 2.5°C over: fan high, cooling switches on

+**Heating** (room too cold):
+- Less than 0.5°C under target: fan off, heating switches off
+- 0.5°C to 1.5°C under: fan low, heating switches on
+- 1.5°C to 2.5°C under: fan medium, heating switches on
+- More than 2.5°C under: fan high, heating switches on

+## What to connect to the switches

+The switch inputs are meant for relays or smart switches that control your actual heating/cooling hardware.

+**Cooling switches:**
+- Heat exchanger valve controls
+- Chilled water pump relays
+- Air conditioning unit toggles
+- Fan coil unit cooling valves

+**Heating switches:**
+- Boiler or furnace relays
+- Heating element controls
+- Hot water pump switches
+- Heating valve actuators
+- Electric heater toggles

+You can connect multiple switches to each input (e.g., one for a pump and one for a valve).
+They all turn on and off together when that mode activates.

+## Requirements

+- A fan entity that supports percentage-based speed control
+- A temperature sensor entity (any numeric sensor reporting temperature)
+- (Optional) Switch entities for controlling heating/cooling equipment

+The fan needs to respond to `fan.set_percentage` service calls with values of 33% (low), 66% (medium), and 100% (high).